-In the early stages of myeloma, some patients have no signs or symptoms of the disease.
-It is sometimes detected before symptoms appear, when results of laboratory tests done as part of a routine medical examination show abnormalities in the blood and/or urine.
-When symptoms are present, the most common ones are bone pain and fatigue.
+In the early stages of myeloma, some patients have no signs and/or symptoms of the disease.
+It is sometimes detected before symptoms appear, when results of laboratory tests done as part of a routine medical examination show abnormalities in the blood and/or urine, or imaging studies incidentally show a bone lesion.
+When symptoms are present, the most common ones are bone pain and fatique.

-Doctors sometimes refer to the acronym CRAB to describe signs of myeloma.
-The letters stand for the following:
+Doctors sometimes refer to the acronym CRAB to describe signs and/or symptoms of myeloma.
+The letters stand for the following criteria:

-- C for calcium elevation (high level of calcium in the blood, also known as "hypercalcemia") - R for renal dysfunction (poor kidney function that may be due to deposits of monoclonal protein in the kidneys) - A for anemia (low red blood cell count) - B for bone abnormalities (lesions)
+- C for calcium elevation (a high level of calcium in the blood, also known as "hypercalcemia") - R for renal dysfunction (poor kidney function that may be due to deposits of monoclonal antibody proteins in the kidneys) - A for anemia (low red blood cell count) - B for bone abnormalities (lesions)